-Unique ID For each current activity, 'iati-identifier' should be present For each current activity, either: 'iati-identifier/text()' should start with 'reporting-org/@ref' or 'iati-identifier/text()' should start with 'other-identifier[@type="B1"]/@ref' Implementer For each current activity, if 'activity-status/@code' is one of (2, 3, 4) then participating-org[@role="4"] should be present Flow type For each current activity, if 'activity-status/@code' is one of (2, 3, 4) then 'default-flow-type' should be present or 'transaction/flow-type' should be present For each current activity, if 'activity-status/@code' is one of (2, 3, 4) then at least one 'default-flow-type/@code' should be on the FlowType codelist or at least one 'transaction/flow-type/@code' should be on the FlowType codelist Aid type For each current activity, if 'activity-status/@code' is one of (2, 3, 4) then 'default-aid-type' should be present or 'transaction/aid-type' should be present For each current activity, if 'activity-status/@code' is one of (2, 3, 4) then at least one 'default-aid-type/@code' should be on the AidType codelist or at least one 'transaction/aid-type/@code' should be on the AidType codelist
+25. Unique ID For each current activity, 'iati-identifier' should be present For each current activity, either: 'iati-identifier/text()' should start with 'reporting-org/@ref' or 'iati-identifier/text()' should start with 'other-identifier[@type="B1"]/@ref' 26.
+Flow type For each current activity, if 'activity-status/@code' is one of (2, 3, 4) then 'default-flow-type' should be present or 'transaction/flow-type' should be present For each current activity, if 'activity-status/@code' is one of (2, 3, 4) then at least one 'default-flow-type/@code' should be on the FlowType codelist or at least one 'transaction/flow-type/@code' should be on the FlowType codelist 27.
+Aid type Scenario Outline: Aid type is present Given an IATI activity And the activity is current And 'activity-status/@code' is one of 2, 3 or 4 Then 'default-aid-type transaction/aid-type' should be present Scenario Outline: Aid type is valid Given an IATI activity And the activity is current And 'activity-status/@code' is one of 2, 3 or 4 Then every 'default-aid-type[not(@vocabulary) or @vocabulary="1"]/@code transaction/aid-type[not(@vocabulary) or @vocabulary="1"]/@code' should be on the AidType codelist